SumicITSolutionsLtd/EBP_YEPPAD/backend/notification-service/README.md

 ## 🎯 Overview

-The Notification Service is a critical component of the Kwetu-Hub Platform, responsible for delivering multi-channel notifications to 10,000+ users across Uganda.
+The Notification Service is a critical component of the Entrepreneurship Booster Platform, responsible for delivering multi-channel notifications to 10,000+ users across Uganda.
 It ensures that youth beneficiaries receive timely updates about opportunities, applications, mentorship sessions, and learning progress.

 ### Key Capabilities